nzqpeace/spf13-vim/README.markdown

 NERDCommenter allows you to wrangle your code comments, regardless of filetype.
 View `help :NERDCommenter` or checkout my post on [NERDCommenter](http://spf13.com/post/vim-plugins-nerd-commenter).

-**QuickStart** Toggle comments using `<Leader>c<space>` in Visual or Normal mode.
+**Quick Start** Toggle comments using `<Leader>c<space>` in Visual or Normal mode.

 ## [neocomplete]

 Neocomplete is an amazing autocomplete plugin with additional support for snippets.
-It can complete simulatiously from the dictionary, buffer, omnicomplete and snippets.
+It can complete simultaneously from the dictionary, buffer, omnicomplete and snippets.
 This is the one true plugin that brings Vim autocomplete on par with the best editors.

-**QuickStart** Just start typing, it will autocomplete where possible
+**Quick Start** Just start typing, it will autocomplete where possible

 **Customizations**: